-Hungarian cabbage and noodles, also known as haluski, Krautfleckerl or Kaposztas Testzta, this buttery noodle dish served with sour cream is pure comfort.
+Hungarian cabbage and noodles, also known as haluski, Krautfleckerl, or Kaposztas Testzta, is a buttery noodle dish served with sour cream and is the definition of comfort food.

 What is haluski?